jamesocoder/myProjects/docker/vite_ts/README.md

 With Docker, we can only supply build-time values from within Dockerfiles.
 We can get away with storing our values in a compose.yaml file if we [call for ARGs in our Dockerfile](./Dockerfile) and [provide them within a compose service's `build` element](./compose.yaml).

-Run-time environment variables don't seem to be accessible by Node apps at all, so a compose service's environment element is useless for this context.
+Run-time environment variables don't seem to be accessible by Node apps, so a compose service's environment attribute is useless for this context.
 This is different behavior from [docker/secrets's](../secrets/) demo, notably because it uses a Node *script* instead of an app.

 ## Multi-stage builds in Dockerfiles